-4.3.3 Agency IT Portfolio
+4.3.3 Agency IT Technology Portfolio (ATP)

-The Commonwealth Technology Portfolio (CTP) is a best practice of keeping a single repository for all the IT investment information the agency needs to manage.
-All of an agency's asset and IT investment management information must be documented in CTP or as directed by oversight and governance.
+The Agency Technology Portfolio (ATP) The Commonwealth Technology Portfolio (CTP) is a best practice of keeping a single repository for all the IT investment information the agency needs to manage.
+If all All of an agency's asset and IT investment management information-is must be documented in CTP or as directed by oversight and governance.